At least 26 civilians killed in Afghan province

-(CNN)At least 26 civilians, mostly women and children, were killed in violence last week In Afghanistan's Helmand province, a UN relief organization says.
+(CNN)At least 26 civilians, most of them women and children, were killed in Afghanistan's Helmand province last week, most of them victims of airstrikes conducted by international forces, a UN relief organization said Sunday.

-The UN Assistance Mission in Afghanistan (UNAMA) said it "expresses its grave concern" over the deaths.
+The UN Assistance Mission in Afghanistan said it "expresses its grave concern" over the deaths.

+Eighteen of the civilians, "nearly all women and children," were killed in Helmand's Sangin District amid airstrikes targeting "anti-government elements," UNAMA said.

+The NATO-led Resolute Support Mission has begun an investigation into the incident, UNAMA said.

 Helmand, in southern Afghanistan, had 891 civilian deaths or injuries last year, the highest total in the country outside of Kabul, UNAMA said.